1 And Job answered and said,

 21 He pours contempt upon princes and weakens the strength of the mighty.

-22 He reveals deep things out of darkness and brings to light the shades of death.
+22 He reveals deep things out of darkness and brings to light the shadow of death.

 23 He increases nations and destroys them.
 He enlarges nations and diminishes them.